 In the beginning of the 2016/2017 season she sung the part of the Widow in premiere production of Goplana by W. Żeleński at the Polish National Opera, a production awarded with the Opera Award in the Rediscovered Work category.
 Later that season she returned to the Grand Theater in Poznań as Kundry in Parsifal.

 In the 2017/2018 season Małgorzata Walewska has recorded W. Kilar’s Missa pro pace with Podlaska Philharmonic Orchestra as well as the part of Jochebed, the mother of Moses in A. Rubinstein’s religious opera Moses with Polish Sinfonia Iuventus Orchestra under the baton of Michail Jurowski.
-At the end of the season she will record M. Karłowicz’s songs with the Szczecin Philharmonic.
 She sung the part of Zofia at The Man from Manufaktura International Opera Composition Competition at the Grand Theatre in Łódź.
-In this season she will also come back as Kundry and Carmen to the Grand Theatre in Poznań and the Widow in Goplana to the Polish National Opera.
+In this season she also came back as Kundry and Carmen to the Grand Theatre in Poznań and the Widow in Goplana to the Polish National Opera.
 At the end of the season she has performed Mistress Quickly in Falstaff at the Oper Köln in Germany.

 Ms. Walewska’s discography continues to expand with her latest solo CDs of G.F.
 Händel’s arias, religious songs and organ pieces entitled Farny, Christmas carols Christmas Time and Panta Rhei (Dux) which followed a solo album presenting her most frequently performed opera roles on Sony Classical entitled Voce di Donna and Sony Music Poland CD Mezzo (songs and arias in contemporary arrangements).